davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Ecological crisis
 Ecology is the [study of our dwelling place](https://www.etymonline.com/word/ecology), more specifically a field of science studying the interconnected systems of Earth.

 **The ecological crisis is a destabilisation or breakdown of these systems large enough to threaten humanity's continued survival**.
 It is, however, important to include other organisms in this since the ongoing man-made ecological crises are causing the extinction of multiple species every day.
 From a systems-thinking perspective every species going extinct reduces an ecosystem's options to restabilise after a destabilising event.
 It is therefore not unlikely that we end up snowballing the effects of climate change by reducing the resilience and complexity of ecosystems past the point where a recovery is possible.
-(See Complexity mismatch.)

 Connected to:
 - Extreme weather